gregdetre/healthyselfjournal/docs/planning/finished/250917d_project_rename.md

 # Apply
 sd -s "healthyselfjournal" "NEW_PACKAGE_NAME" .
 ```
-- [ ] Update user-facing brand strings (panels, help text) from "Healthy Self Journal" to the new brand using `sd` preview then apply.
+- [ ] Update user-facing brand strings (panels, help text) from "Healthyself Journal" to the new brand using `sd` preview then apply.

 Acceptance: `rg NEW_PACKAGE_NAME` shows imports updated; no lingering `healthyselfjournal` imports.